Tteokbokki: Other variations

 Gungmul (soup) tteokbokki are not based on either soy sauce or gochujang and have also gained in popularity.
 There are some well-known variations.

 Curry tteokbokki uses a yellow Korean-style curry base.

 Cream sauce tteokbokki uses a base inspired by carbonara.
 Cream sauce and bacon are used instead of gochujang and fish cakes.

-Rose tteokbokki, named after rose pasta, is a variation.
-For this tteokbokki, cream sauce is added to the basic tteokbokki.
+Rosé tteokbokki is a variation of tteokbokki made by adding cream, milk, or cheese to the red sauce, giving it a milder flavor and a light orange color.

 Mala tteokbokki is a fusion tteokbokki dish that uses a base inspired by Chinese malatang.
 This variation may include mala sauce, wide glass noodles, and bok choy in addition to traditional tteokbokki ingredients.

 Jajang-tteokbokki features a sauce based on jajang (sweet bean paste).

 Cheese tteokbokki is a variant in which the tteokbokki is either topped or stuffed with cheese.
 It is sold in snack bars and can also easily be made at home.
 Depending on personal preference, it can be eaten with seasonings such as green tea powder, herb powder, sesame, or parsley.

 Outside of Korea, Shanghainese chǎo niángāo (炒年糕) is a stir-fried dish made with tteok-like rice cakes sliced into flat oval shapes, scallions, beef, pork and cabbage.